Ddemon26/TCS-UIToolKit-Utils/README.md

 ### 1. ParserHelpers

-Responsible for the parsing of UXML and StyleSheet files:
+Responsible for parsing UXML and StyleSheet files:

 - **CreateTextArea**: Generates a textual preview interface within the Unity editor environment.
 - **ExtractNamesFromUxml**: Traverses a UXML structure to extract UI element identifiers.